Skip to content

 · by Andergrove Software

-Large language models don't read words — they read tokens.
-Every prompt you send and every reply you get back is counted, billed, and capped in tokens, not characters or words.
-If you've ever been surprised by an API bill or hit a "context length exceeded" error on a prompt that looked short, tokenization is almost always why.
+Large language models don't read words.
+They read tokens.
+Every prompt you send and every reply you get back is counted, billed, and capped in tokens, not in characters or words.
+If you've been surprised by an API bill, or hit a "context length exceeded" error on a prompt that looked short, tokenization is usually the reason.

-Here's what a token actually is, why the count is so hard to predict, and how to estimate it before you ship.
+This post covers what a token actually is, why the count is hard to predict, and how to estimate it before you ship.
 You can check any text against the LLM Token Counter as you read.

 What is a token?

-A token is a chunk of text — usually a few characters — produced by the model's tokenizer.
-Tokenizers are built with algorithms like Byte Pair Encoding (BPE), which start from individual characters and merge the most common pairs over and over until they have a fixed vocabulary of perhaps 100,000 sub-word units.
+A token is a chunk of text, usually a few characters, produced by the model's tokenizer.
+Tokenizers are built with algorithms like Byte Pair Encoding (BPE).
+They start from individual characters and keep merging the most common pairs until they have a fixed vocabulary of maybe 100,000 sub-word units.

-The practical result: common words are often a single token, while rare words get split into pieces.
-The word "token" might be one token, but "tokenization" could split into token + ization.
-A leading space is usually part of the token too, so " the" and "the" can tokenize differently.
+In practice that means common words are often a single token, while rare words get split into pieces. "token" might be one token, but "tokenization" can split into token plus ization.
+A leading space usually counts as part of the token too, so " the" and "the" can tokenize differently.

-The rule of thumb for English prose is roughly 1 token ≈ ¾ of a word, or about 4 characters per token.
+The rule of thumb for English prose is about 1 token to ¾ of a word, or roughly 4 characters per token.
 So 1,000 tokens is around 750 words.
-That estimate is good enough for a first guess — and badly wrong for a lot of real input.
+That's fine for a first guess.
+It's also wrong for a lot of real input.

 Why "4 characters per token" breaks

 The ¾-of-a-word rule assumes ordinary English.
-The moment your text stops looking like prose, the ratio shifts — usually against you:
+As soon as your text stops looking like prose, the ratio shifts, and usually not in your favour:

 • Code and JSON.
-Brackets, indentation, quotes and operators fragment into many small tokens.
+Brackets, indentation, quotes and operators fragment into lots of small tokens.
 A minified JSON blob can use far more tokens per character than the same number of words of English.

 • Other languages.
-Text in languages the tokenizer wasn't optimized for — or any non-Latin script — often uses several tokens per character.
+Text in a language the tokenizer wasn't tuned for, or any non-Latin script, often takes several tokens per character.

 • Emoji and symbols.
 A single emoji can be two or more tokens.
-Math symbols, box-drawing characters, and unusual Unicode all inflate the count.
+Maths symbols, box-drawing characters and unusual Unicode all push the count up.

 • Long numbers and IDs.
-A UUID or a long number is rarely one token — it's chopped into several.
+A UUID or a long number is rarely one token.
+It gets chopped into several.

 This is why you can't eyeball a token count.
-Two prompts of identical word count can differ by 2× in token count depending on what's in them.
+Two prompts with the same word count can differ by 2x in token count depending on what's in them.

 Different models count differently

-There is no universal token.
-Each model family ships its own tokenizer, so the same text produces different token counts on different models.
+There's no universal token.
+Each model family ships its own tokenizer, so the same text produces different counts on different models.
 A prompt that's 1,000 tokens for one model might be 1,150 for another.
-When you migrate between models — even within the same provider — re-measure rather than assuming the old count holds.
+When you switch models, even within the same provider, measure again rather than assuming the old number holds.

-One trap worth calling out: don't reach for a generic library like tiktoken to count tokens for a non-OpenAI model.
-It's OpenAI's tokenizer and will undercount other models' tokens, sometimes badly on code or non-English text.
-Use the provider's own counter, or a general-purpose estimate (like the one on this site) for budgeting.
+One trap worth naming: don't reach for a generic library like tiktoken to count tokens for a non-OpenAI model.
+It's OpenAI's tokenizer, and it will undercount other models' tokens, sometimes badly on code or non-English text.
+Use the provider's own counter, or a general estimate (like the one on this site) when you're budgeting.

 Input tokens, output tokens, and the bill

-Output is typically the more expensive of the two.
-As of mid-2026, a frontier model like Claude Opus 4.8 is priced around $5 per million input tokens and $25 per million output tokens — output costs 5× as much.
-(Always check current pricing; these numbers move.)
+Output is normally the more expensive of the two.
+As of mid-2026, a typical frontier model runs roughly $5 per million input tokens and $25 per million output tokens, so output costs about five times as much.
+(Check current pricing; these numbers move, and vary by provider.)

-The non-obvious cost driver is history.
-APIs are stateless: every turn of a chat re-sends the entire conversation as input.
-A 2,000-token system prompt plus a growing transcript is paid for again on every request.
-Ten turns into a conversation, most of your input bill is re-reading what you already sent.
+The cost driver people forget is history.
+APIs are stateless, so every turn of a chat re-sends the whole conversation as input.
+A 2,000-token system prompt plus a growing transcript gets paid for again on every request.
+Ten turns in, most of your input bill is just re-reading what you already sent.

 A worked example